How can we keep our Fun Palace safe during COVID-19?

 Things have changed a lot since the beginning of the pandemic, but it is still worth checking current guidelines and risk levels locally and check again before your event, as things change quickly.
 The latest guidelines for the UK:

-If you are at high risk, make or take part in Fun Palaces from home.
-If you are not at high risk yourself, think about ways for people who are shielding to connect to your Fun Palace.
+Although restrictions are being relaxed across the UK, and vaccinations have changed the course of the pandemic, if you are at high risk, you can still make or take part in Fun Palaces from home.
+If you are not at high risk yourself, think about ways for people who are shielding or taking more precautions when it comes to COVID, to connect to your Fun Palace.
 We have some ideas here: The Shielders’ Guide to Making a Fun Palace.

 - Mark spaces on the floor or ground to show people how far apart to sit or stand.

 - Leave gates or doors open so people don’t have to touch the handles and regularly wipe down surfaces touched by several people.
 Here are the WHO’s suggestions on cleaning public areas.

 - Keep windows open to help air circulation at an indoor event.

 - Although no longer mandatory in parts of the UK, you may still want to wear a face covering, and encourage others to do so in smaller indoor spaces.
 A parade of decorated face coverings could be part of your Fun Palace.
 Also think about participants who need to see faces, like those who lip-read.

 - Provide bins for people to discard used gloves or masks when they leave.